concord-consortium/codap-plugin-api/README.md

 receives CODAP's response, or `undefined` when the request failed — note that this is distinct from a response of `{ success: false }`, which means CODAP answered and declined.

-`sendRequest` returns a promise whether or not a callback is passed, and that promise rejects on the same failures the callback reports as `undefined`: the request exceeded its deadline, or there was no connection to send it on.
-A request issued before `initializePlugin()` is called, or after `codapInterface.destroy()`, rejects rather than doing nothing.
+`sendRequest` returns a promise whether or not a callback is passed, and that promise rejects with an `Error` on the same failures the callback reports as `undefined`: the request exceeded its deadline, CODAP answered with no value, or there was no connection to send it on.
+A request issued before `initializePlugin()` is called, or after `codapInterface.destroy()`, is refused rather than sent, and rejects at once.
 A rejected promise with nothing attached to it becomes an unhandled rejection, so handle the promise even when the callback is doing the real work:

 ```js
 codapInterface.sendRequest(message, result => { /* ... */ })
               .catch(error => console.warn("request failed", error));
 ```

+The deadline applies to each request separately, so a helper that chains several can take a multiple of it. `createCollectionFromAttribute`, which issues up to three requests in sequence, is the practical case.

+### Exceptions thrown by your callback

+If the callback you pass to `sendRequest` throws, the exception is rethrown as an uncaught error rather than being logged and discarded.
+By the time the callback runs its request has already settled, so what it throws is a bug in the callback and not a failure of the request — it does not reject the promise, and the request's outcome is unaffected.

+It stays loud on purpose.
+The most likely thing for a callback to throw is a `TypeError` from reading `result.success` on the `undefined` it receives when a request fails — a mistake worth finding, and one that logging would hide from `window.onerror` and from whatever error reporting a plugin relies on.
+If you pass callbacks that can throw, handle the error inside the callback.

 ## Development